fredrivett/learningtolaunch/slides.md

 ???

-[examples]
+# Don't skip ahead, read the following points :)

 - During college (16-18y in UK) got to know a guy called Mike
-- He was starting a new web development business with another guy from college
+- He was starting a new web development business with another friend from college
 - Needed a logo

 ---